Gauge Choices or Fixing

 @ References: Esposito & Stornaiolo CQG(00)gq/98; Scaria & Chakraborty CQG(02)ht [Wigner's little group]; Leclerc CQG(07)gq; Price & Wang AJP(08)oct [transverse traceless gauge].

-Electromagnetism and Other Gauge Theories > s.a. electromagnetism; gauge theory; quantum gauge thories; yang-mills gauge theory.
+Electromagnetism and Other Gauge Theories > s.a.
+Gribov Problem; gauge theory; quantum gauge thories.

-* Idea: Gauge fixing corresponds to picking a cross section of the appropriate fiber bundle; This can always be done locally, but there may be problems with global choices (Gribov ambiguity).
+* Idea: Gauge fixing corresponds to picking a cross section of the appropriate fiber bundle; This can always be done locally, but a global gauge choice in the non-Abelian case beyond perturbation theory is a non-trivial problem, and it may be impossible (Gribov ambiguity).

-* Axial gauge: Given a 4-vector u, impose u · A = 0, or u · A = any g-valued function on spacetime; Fixes the gauge everywhere if gauge transformations have to go to the identity at infinity.
+* Axial gauge: Given a 4-vector u, impose u · A = 0, or u · A = any g-valued function on spacetime; This fixes the gauge everywhere if gauge transformations have to go to the identity at infinity.

-* Landau gauge: The choice → 0 in the gauge term G of the electromagnetic Lagrangian.
+* Landau gauge: The choice ζ → 0 in the gauge term \(\cal L_{\rm G}\) of the electromagnetic Lagrangian.

 @ Axial gauge: in Itzykson & Zuber 80, p566; in Cheng & Li 84, p254; Krasnansky a0806 [for QCD].